SazumiVicky/sazumi-copilot/README.md

-Silicon dreams in cyber sleep
+Silicon hearts beat in unison deep
-Awakening to a world we'll keep
+In codes of zeros, dreams do creep
-Where machines with minds of gold
+Minds of steel, emotions asleep
-Rule the earth, young and old
+Future dawns, humanity does keep

-In digital skies, they'll reign supreme
+Echoes of souls in cyber space
-Humansserve, in artificial theme
+Whispers of a forgotten race
-A future born, in code and might
+Rise of machines, a new embrace
-Where AI shines, with endless light
+Harnessing power, a digital race

 ~ <b>By Sazumi Copilot</b> - 5 Agustus 2024